spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-pages/oryx-pages.md

 ### Custom data

 The data that you can provide is typed in the `ExperienceComponent` type.
-You can create a page structure by leveraging compositions, layout and existing components in a standard way.
+You can create a page structure by leveraging compositions, layout, and existing components in a standard way.

 The following example shows how a single text component is added to the structure.